jean-pierreBoth/annembed/README.md

     - A single-linkage hierarchical clustering function

-## *The embedding and tools for approxiated for SVD are currently implemented*
+## *Currently only the embedding and tools for approximated for SVD implemented*

 ## Results